denog/denog.github.io/de/meetings/denog17/pc.md

 <img height="200px" src="/images/meetings/denog17/pc_Sebastian_Becker.jpg" />
 </td>
 <td style="vertical-align:top">
-I joined Deutsche Telekom in January 2002.
-I worked my way through the 24/7 shift NOC, last level support and configurations to engineering for AS3320 ip backbone.
-In 2019, after developing configurations and improving our BGP policy for AS3320 and taking on the role of Juniper Systems Engineer for our backbone, I took the next step and took on a role in product management.
-And here I am, the only Peering Manager for AS3320.
+Sebastian joined Deutsche Telekom in January 2002.
+He worked his way through the 24/7 shift NOC, last level support and configurations to engineering for AS3320 IP backbone.
+In 2019, after developing configurations and improving the BGP policy for AS3320 and taking on the role of Juniper Systems Engineer for the backbone, he took the next step and took on a role in product management.
+And here he is, the only Peering Manager for AS3320.<br /><br />

-I've been with DENOG since 2019, mostly behind the scenes, helping to organise the conferences and meetings.
+He has been with DENOG since 2019, mostly behind the scenes, helping to organise the conferences and meetings.<br /><br />

-I have also been co-chair of the RIPE Routing Working Group since 2025.
+He is also co-chair of the RIPE Routing Working Group since 2025.
 </td>
 </tr>
 </table>